 This course deals with concepts, methods, and applications of marketing decisions.
 Unlike most marketing courses that focus on conceptual material, this course will provide analytic skills to translate conceptual understanding into specific operational plans – a skill in increasing demand in organizations today.

 The philosophy in this course embraces two main principles: learning by doing and end user modeling.
 Each concept which will be covered has a software implementation and a problem or case whose resolution can be enhanced through use of the software.
 The course will be of particular value to students planning careers in marketing and management consulting.
-The course is designed for students with some background in basic marketing concepts.
+The course is designed for students with some background in basic marketing concepts and statistics.

 Surrey Business School

 Framework: FHEQ Level 6

 Module cap (Maximum number of students): N/A

 Seminar Hours: 11

 MAN1075 (Marketing Principles) is a pre-requisite for this module